Frameright/docs.frameright.io/docs/web-component/browsers.md

 will disable itself and fall back to behaving like a standard `<img>` tag.

 This behavior can be simulated by setting the `data-disabled="all"` HTML attribute.
-See the [Attribute reference](attribute-ref.md) for more information.
+See the [attribute reference](attribute-ref.md) for more information.

 ## `ResizeObserver` polyfill